barbazul/1kfa/mod_guide_player.md

 ## Specifically, What to do

-In a game of 1kFA, one person will take on the role of the Game Master, or "GM".
+To play the game, one person will take on the role of the Game Master, or "GM".
 The other people will be called simply "Players".

 ### The GM